 \section{Conclusions and Future Work}

 We investigated the problem of meta-learning linear quadratic regulators in a heterogeneous and model-free setting, characterizing the stability and convergence of a MAML-LQR approach.
 We provided theoretical guarantees to ensure task-specific stability under the learned controller for both model-based and model-free settings.
 We established gradient heterogeneity bounds for three different task heterogeneity cases and offered convergence guarantees showing that the learned controller is close to each task-specific optimal controller up to a task-heterogeneity bias, emphasizing its ability to adapt to unseen tasks.
-Numerical experiments demonstrated the effect of task heterogeneity on the convergence of the MAML-LQR approach and assessed the adaptation of the learned controller to unseen tasks.
-Future work may explore variance-reduced approaches to reduce the variance of the zeroth-order gradient and Hessian estimation and improve the model-free sample complexity.
+Numerical experiments demonstrated the effect of task heterogeneity on the MAML-LQR approach's convergence and assessed the learned controller's adaptation to unseen tasks.
+Future work may explore variance-reduced approaches to reduce the variance of the zeroth-order gradient and Hessian estimation to improve the model-free sample complexity further.